justin hadad

 In all likelihood he’s gone forever.
 Our conversations mattered minimally beyond their impact on us when they happened, and after that they blend all non-dramatically into the rest of the nonsense I/we have done over the course of travel.
 That’s not to say they don’t linger a bit; to me it’s kind of like the haircut (here’s the silly metaphor): it sticks around for a little while, and your environment may remind you of it for around a month afterward, after which it’s just a memory.
 Especially in modes of impermanence like these, it’s all just memories.

 I woke up yesterday without my passport.
-I spent the day checking *7* different bars and clubs to find it, and, insanely long story short, I found it on the floor of Instant, a top-5 most indecent place I’ve ever entered.
+I spent the day checking *7* different bars and clubs to find it, and, long story short, I found it on the floor of Instant, a top-5 most indecent place I’ve ever entered.
 So to honor the fact that Instant kept my passport safe, I went back.

 And I saw Jaad.